EESSI/docs/docs/blog/posts/2026/04/eessi-musica.md

   Made the strategic decision to have EESSI installed on the MUSICA system.
-Decided to run a small experiment whereby a small software stack would be built and installed, in order to compare and contrast approaches - "EESSI on the side" vs. "EESSI as a base"
+Decided to run a small experiment whereby a small software stack would be built and installed, in order to compare and contrast approaches - "EESSI on the side" vs. "EESSI as a base".

 + *Summer 2025*:
   In June 2025, the system entered a closed test phase.
 In this phase the system was open to a small number of power users.
-The core software provided by EESSI.
-The custom stack is extended during this phase, in response to user software requests that center mostly around proprietary software.
+The core software was provided by EESSI.
+The custom stack was extended during this phase, in response to user software requests that center mostly around proprietary software.